The Convolutional Model in the Time Domain

 The seismic reflection method aims to understand the physics behind subsurface geology.
 From the 1920s until the early 1960s, this was simply used to help define structure.
 However, in 1963, the introduction of digital recording enabled seismic reflection surveys to capture a more defined dynamic range of amplitudes and interpret amplitude variations.

-The convolutional model in the time domain permits the creation of accurate subsurface models through seismic data analysis.
+The convolutional model in the time domain permits the creation of accurate subsurface models through seismic data analysis and processing.
 The convolution theorem says that the Fourier transform of a convolution of two signals is the point-wise product of their Fourier transform under suitable conditions.
 In this instance, convolution in one domain — time — equals point-wise multiplication in the other domain — frequency.

-The concept of the convolutional model is important to understand the reflectivity of each trace in a 3D seismic volume.
+The concept of the convolutional model in seismic data processing is important to understand the reflectivity of each trace in a 3D seismic volume.
 Mathematically, the convolutional model in the time domain is given by:

 x(t)=ω(t)*e(t)+n(t) (Yilmaz, 2001)